ModernizationDigital/playbook-3/_playbook/evaluate-modernization.md

 Ok, so the diagram above is childs play compared to the observabilty tool developed by one team. this powerful, and easy to use online tool will do a complex analysis of you app to help determine your migration options: Input criteria: Click: Generate Modernization suggestions.

+Modernization evaluation will help you determine the modernization readiness of your applications.
+Use an application questionnaire in the assessment phase to evaluate and rationalize your organization’s application portfolio and determine the value of your apps.
+The assessment willl help understand how well your organization can support the future state architecture of these applications, after modernization.
+You will be assessing each of the following.

+business,
+functional,
+technical, and
+financial significance

 <table>